alanszp/kb-technology/guides/ruby.md

 ### Debugging

+For debuggin we use pry, that is a REPL and it let's you stop the execution and inspect the current context

 * [Pry](https://github.com/rweng/pry-rails) Gem to use pry with rails
   - [Basic Concepts](http://vimeo.com/26391171) What's a repl and how to use it.
 * [Pry-doc](https://github.com/pry/pry-doc) Adds show-doc and show-source methods